Foundation Imaging

-Foundation Imaging, Inc. was a CGI visual effects studio, computer animation studio, and post-production editing facility.
+Foundation Imaging, Inc. was a CGI visual effects studio, computer animation studio, and post-production editing facility that existed from 1992 until 2002.
+The studio won Emmys for its work on Babylon 5 and Star Trek: Voyager.

 History

 The company was founded by Paul Beigle-Bryant and Ron Thornton.
 It pioneered digital imaging for television programming using Newtek's LightWave 3D, originally on Commodore Amiga based Video Toaster workstations.

 Dissolution

 The company was dissolved after work on season one of Star Trek: Enterprise had been completed and the company assets were sold off in a public auction on December 17, 2002 by Brian Testo Associates, LLC.

 Legacy

 The company's pioneering work on Babylon 5 popularized using the software package Lightwave 3D on US TV shows for CGI visual effects, which led to it becoming an industry standard throughout the 1990s.

 Key animators from the company and Emmy Award-winners Adam "Mojo" Lebowitz and John Teska remain major figures in the visual effects field for their work on shows such as the rebooted Battlestar Galactica and Lost.